yishudata/largeapp.github.io/index.md

-## Welcome to BigData and Application Research Group @ CCNL from SCUT
+## Welcome to BigData and Application Research Group @ SCUT

 ### About BDA Group